Prandin Alternatives (Cont.)

 Dipeptidyl Peptidase Inhibitors

-This is the newest class of oral diabetes medications.
-Although more medications in this group are under development, currently only one medication is available: -- sitagliptin (Januvia®).
-These medications increase incretin levels in the body.
-Incretin is a hormone that helps to regulate blood sugar.
+This is a relatively new class of oral diabetes drugs.
+Currently, there are four medications available in the group -- alogliptin (Nesina®), linagliptin (Tradjenta®), sitagliptin (Januvia®), and saxagliptin (Onglyza®).
+These drugs increase incretin levels in the body.
+Incretin is a hormone that helps to control blood sugar.

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD